netlify/cli/README.md

 ## Documentation

-To learn how to log in to Netlify and start deploying sites, visit the [documentation on Netlify](https://docs.netlify.com/cli/get-started/).
+To learn how to log into Netlify and start deploying sites, visit the [documentation on Netlify](https://docs.netlify.com/cli/get-started/).

 For a full command reference, see the list below, or visit [cli.netlify.com](https://cli.netlify.com/).